 It’s their choice.
 It’s all a choice.
 Live fighting or die trying, if personal freedom, cultural freedom, social, civic or national freedom is your goal.
 Yours, that is, and other peoples’.

-But, Nazis aside, when some wrong emerges, and you witness that wrong being perpetrated on others in your daily life, and all you need to do to remedy that, to allow people to continue to go about their lives just as they were before, unmolested, unburdened, unpersecuted, is to make a decision to act and do.
+But, Nazis aside, when some wrong emerges, and you witness that wrong being perpetrated on others in your daily life, and all you need to do to remedy that, to allow people to continue to go about their lives just as they were before, unmolested, unburdened, unpersecuted, is to make a decision to act.
 And if you don’t, well, you become just as blameworthy.
 I’m not talking about being handed a sub-machine gun.
 I’m talking about either braking for an extra few seconds, or flipping your turn signal on, applying slightly more pressure to your accelerator and enough torque to turn your steering wheel to move into another lane.
 So people around you can be unburdened by your life decisions.

 That’s nothing.
-I mean almost literally—it’s nothing.
+I mean almost literally—nothing.

 No one’s stopping you from being free.
 But, in being free, in that moment, you are preventing others from being just as free.
 And, if that’s ever the case in life, get the hell out of their way.